alexamy/godot-dialogue-system/dialogue/syntax.md

 ### Options (`=<`)
 Options to choose from.
-Written in form of `=<anchor_name>` and after selecting one of them interpreter will jump to blocks specified by anchor name.
+Written in form of `=<anchor_name>` and after selecting one of them interpreter will jump to block specified by anchor name.

 ### Goto (`=>`)
 Used for jumping to another dialogue block unconditionally.